The AI hype is clearly harmful

 After all, when you depend on them, you might as well rely on them.

-With the EU Cyber Resilience Act arriving in 2024, software in general is – for the first time – about to be legislated.
+With the EU Cyber Resilience Act (CRA) arriving in 2024, software in general is – for the first time – about to be legislated.

 This means any business who wishes to place software on the EU market will have to comply to new cybersecurity demands, and by implication this will affect tens of thousands of Open Source authors and maintainers indirectly.